Are Dental Sealants Worth The Risks & Costs?

 Dental sealants are usually only applied to the biting surface of the teeth in the back of your mouth.
 These are the teeth that are most likely to get cavities because they are hard to reach, and they have numerous ridges and grooves where food particles can get stuck.

 The process for applying dental sealants to the teeth is pain-free and fast.
-When you get dental sealants, your Yuma dentist will do the following:
+When you get dental sealants, our dentists in Yuma will do the following:

-• Thorough professional dental cleaning that contains the use of a paste.
-Cleaning your teeth is essential because the adhesive bonds better than just cleaning teeth.
+- Thorough professional dental cleaning that involves the use of a paste.
+Cleaning your teeth is essential because the adhesive bonds better when cleaning your teeth.

 Are Dental Sealants Worth It?

 Dental sealants are an excellent treatment, but only for certain patients.
-The best candidate for dental sealants is those between the ages of 5 and 13.
-So, they are basically kids as these patients have just had their permanent teeth begin to grow.
-The sealant will cover these newly developed teeth from tooth decay & cavity.
+The best candidates for dental sealants are those between the ages of 5 and 13.
+So, they are basically kids, as these patients have just had their permanent teeth begin to grow.
+The sealant will cover these newly developed teeth from tooth decay & cavities.

-Some adults may be good candidates for dental sealants, especially if there is no tooth decay forming on their adult teeth.
+Some adults may be good candidates for dental sealants, especially if no tooth decay is forming on their adult teeth.

 Once the sealant is applied, it shields the tooth from tooth decay.
-If the tooth isn’t protected, you still have the risk of experiencing ample damage to your teeth that could cost hundreds, if not thousands, of dollars to restore it.
+If the tooth isn’t protected, you still have the risk of experiencing extensive damage to your teeth that could cost hundreds, if not thousands, of dollars to restore them.
 Making a small investment in dental sealants now could save you a lot of money & time in the future.

 What Are The Benefits Of Dental Sealants